jnozzi/cocoadev.com/markdown/GetImageRepOfNSViewWhenFrameIsNotbounds.md

 Howdy,
-	I want to obtain an General/NSImage (or other image data suitable for posting to the pasteboard) of the contents of a subclass of General/NSView, and include transparency.
-The caveat is that the contents of the General/NSView are drawn by General/NSBezierPath objects (not some existing image), and the frame of the view does not equal its bounds (so that to the user the contents appear scaled or translated).
+	I want to obtain an NSImage (or other image data suitable for posting to the pasteboard) of the contents of a subclass of NSView, and include transparency.
+The caveat is that the contents of the NSView are drawn by NSBezierPath objects (not some existing image), and the frame of the view does not equal its bounds (so that to the user the contents appear scaled or translated).
 Ultimately I would like for the resultant image to include an intersection of the path's bounds and the view's bounds, so space is not wasted, but out-of-bounds paths are not drawn.
 This final step, however, seems trivial once I can obtain an image of the view in the bounds coordinates.

-	I have tried creating a bitmap Image rep, locking focus to it and calling the drawRect method of my view, but the General/NSBezierPath objects always consider the origin of the image rep to be the point (0,0) not the origin of the bounds.
+	I have tried creating a bitmap Image rep, locking focus to it and calling the drawRect method of my view, but the NSBezierPath objects always consider the origin of the image rep to be the point (0,0) not the origin of the bounds.
 The image never appears scaled or translated.

 	I have tried locking focus on the view and initializing an image rep with the view using initWithFocusedView:, but of course there is no transparency.
 What ever appears in my window gets copied in, including things that can be seen "through" or "beside" my view.

 	I have tried creating an image rep using "bitmapImageRepForCachingDisplayInRect:" and then "cacheDisplayinRect:toBitmapImageRep:".
 The resulting image does include transparency, and the translation and size of the image are changed, but are incorrect.
 So incorrect, in fact, that I have been unable to distinguish after more than 35 attempts at changing the rect passed in what's going on!
 I have tried setting the rect's origin to zero, setting the rect's origin to negative, dividing the origin by 2, performing similar operations to the rep creation method, etc...
 I am no longer making headway.
 The problem seems to be that the paths in the resulting image are always translated by twice their intended amount, but changing the origin of the rect passed in has no effect!

-I'm building for Mac OS X 10.4 (but would like to be 10.3 compatible) with General/XCode 2.4.
+I'm building for Mac OS X 10.4 (but would like to be 10.3 compatible) with XCode 2.4.
 -Ben Spratling

 ----

-If you get a PDF of a view using     -  (void)writePDFInsideRect:(General/NSRect)aRect toPasteboard:(General/NSPasteboard *)pboard it honours your bounds origin, transparency, etc. So perhaps you could convert from a PDF to a bitmap?
+If you get a PDF of a view using     -  (void)writePDFInsideRect:(NSRect)aRect toPasteboard:(NSPasteboard *)pboard it honours your bounds origin, transparency, etc. So perhaps you could convert from a PDF to a bitmap?
 Another way would be to create a temporary view that renders the same contents but without scaling - this is the same technique often used to implement printing.
 The user never sees it onscreen, but the rendering is captured by a graphics context (which in this case you would set up to be a bitmap image rep).
-Just ideas, haven't tried this myself. --General/GrahamCox
+Just ideas, haven't tried this myself. --GrahamCox

 ----